Order Optimal Regret Bounds for Sharpe Ratio Optimization under Thompson Sampling: Regret Decomposition

 \section{Regret Decomposition}

+A key difference between risk-aware bandits and classical risk-neutral formulations lies in the structure of the regret.
+In classical cumulative reward maximization, the expected regret decomposes linearly into the sum of expected sub-optimal arm pulls weighted by their respective mean gaps.
+For the \ac{SR} objective, such a decomposition is not immediate.
+The algorithmic empirical \ac{SR}, $\tbar{\xi}_n(\pi)$, is a fractional statistic where the numerator (algorithmic mean) and denominator (algorithmic variance) are highly coupled random variables.
+Consequently, the expected regret $\mathbb{E}[\mathcal{R}_n(\pi)]$ involves the expectation of a ratio, which necessitates controlling a non-trivial covariance penalty between the mean estimates and the reciprocal of the variance estimates.

-The expectation in~\eqref{eq:regret_1} is taken over the sample path of the rewards $\{X_{i,q}\}_{q=1}^t$.
-The following lemma shows that expected regret can be broken into simpler form such that it depends on the expected number of sub-optimal pulls. \begin{theorem} The expected regret of a policy $\pi$ over $n$ rounds for \ac{SR} is given as,
+The following theorem provides a pseudo-regret decomposition for the \ac{SR} objective that expresses the expected regret in terms of the expected number of pulls of each arm. \begin{theorem} The expected regret of a policy $\pi$ over $n$ rounds for \ac{SR} is given as,